 Noor Bassam

-Twelve Professional-tier corporate clients buying unmonitored bandwidth — her most dangerous asset.
+Twelve Professional-tier corporate clients buy CBB bandwidth because it's unmonitored.
+Their identities are Noor's most valuable and most dangerous asset.

 Thread 4: The Dim Ward Fragments

-The Mathematician — Tries to hold one equation in 4.7 minutes.
-Almost sees the solution.
-The interval ends.
+The Mathematician — Spends her 4.7 minutes trying to hold a single equation in her mind.
+She can almost see the solution.
+Then the interval ends.

-The Lovers — Synchronized active intervals through Catherine's hack.
+The Lovers — Fell in love before MVC.
+Now they share active intervals through a synchronization hack that Catherine helped arrange.
 4.7 minutes together.
-55.3 apart.
+55.3 minutes apart.

-The Child — Uploaded at age 9.
+The Child — Uploaded at age 9 after a medical emergency.
 Doesn't understand why the world keeps stopping.
 Thinks the pauses are normal.
+This is the most heartbreaking thing in the facility.

 Convergence